certik/hermes2d/doc/src/intro-1.rst

    :alt: Image of incompressible viscous flow.

 * **Arbitrary-level hanging nodes**.
-Hermes has a unique original methodology for handling arbitrary-level hanging nodes.
+Hermes has a unique original methodology for handling irregular meshes with arbitrary-level hanging nodes.
 This means that extremely small elements can be adjacent to very large ones.
 When an element is refined, its neighbors are never split forcefully as in conventional adaptivity algorithms.
 It is well known that approximations with one-level hanging nodes are more efficient compared to regular meshes.
 However, the technique of arbitrary-level hanging nodes brings this to a perfection.

 .. image:: img/intro/ord_2d_c.png
    :align: center